Sudden Fear - Run, Myra, Run!

 ... and Now, the fire hose connectors, like four teets in a row, are still there.

 Then ...
 His car is parked at the foot of the steps - a quick U-turn in the convertible and the chase is on.

 ... and Now, the awnings are gone but those houses across Hyde have changed very little.

 Then ...
-He catches up to her in a downtown area but this isn't San Francisco - it's the corner of Cinnabar and 3rd Street in the Bunker Hill neighborhood of Los Angeles!
+He catches up to her in a downtown area, but this isn't San Francisco - it's the corner of Cinnabar and 3rd Street in the Bunker Hill neighborhood of Los Angeles!
 The director has tried to pull a fast one on us but to no avail, CitySleuth wasn't fooled.

 ... and Now, today, the wonderful old hilly Victorian neighborhood of Bunker Hill exists only in the movies.
 A major civic development in the 1950s and 60s flattened the hill and transformed the area to a stretch of wide, soul-less streets and modern commercial buildings.
 Cinnabar Street disappeared, becoming a site (map) now housing a Veolia Energy facility providing heating and cooling to private companies.
-Would that the departed denizens of Bunker Hill enjoyed such luxury.
+Would that the displaced and departed denizens of Bunker Hill enjoyed such luxury.